 Like a lot of athletes, I grew up in the “no pain, no gain” world.
-I love some of the old sayings from coaches, like “Rub some dirt on it” or “Pain is weakness leaving the body.”
-There is a spirit of toughness around this thinking and it definitely has a place to spur motivation.
+I love some of the old sayings from coaches, like “Rub some dirt on it,” or “Pain is weakness leaving the body.”
+There is a spirit of toughness around this thinking, so it has a place to spur motivation.
 We’ve probably all heard stories of athletes playing through injuries and most people praise them for it.
-One of my favorites was in 1997 when Michael Jordan scored 38 points to put the Bulls up 3-2 over the Jazz in a crucial game 5 when he could barely stand as he had the flu.
+One of my favorites was in 1997 when Michael Jordan had the flu but scored 38 points to put the Bulls up 3-2 over the Jazz in a crucial game 5.
 This is what legends are made of!

-Remember that pain is an alarm.
+Remember, pain is an alarm.
 It’s our nervous system’s way of communicating that something isn’t right.
-In this case, my nervous system picked up on some chemical changes in my shoulder from the increased inflammation and figured out that a tissue needed to heal.
-That’s not the only thing the nervous system pays attention to, nor is pain always an inflammatory problem, but in this case, it makes sense as the source of pain.
-So, if my alarms went off and I hit the snooze button and go about my business pushing through the pain, a few things are likely going to happen.
+Let’s take our weightlifting injury as an example.
+When my shoulder started hurting, my nervous system picked up on some chemical changes in my shoulder from the increased inflammation and figured out that a tissue needed to heal.
+That’s not the only thing the nervous system pays attention to, nor is pain always an inflammatory problem.
+But, in this case, it makes sense as the source of pain.
+So, if my alarms go off and I hit the snooze button and go about my business pushing through the pain, a couple of things are likely going to happen.

 - I am likely going to make that injury worse and cause more tissue damage because the tissues are already less resilient to stress.
 This would likely lead to longer recovery times or even more serious intervention than if I had just rested more when the pain first started.
 Some mild injuries only need a few days to a week of rest, or just some modified lifting and can heal just fine.
 Even if it is more than a mild case, most injuries heal within 6-12 weeks with appropriate care.

 - I am also more likely to develop chronic pain.
-My nervous system is wired to pay more attention to alarms like pain when they first start, but if I don’t deal with it, my nervous system will adapt.
+My nervous system pays more attention to alarms like pain when they first start.
+But, if I don’t deal with it, my nervous system will adapt.
 It will realize that nothing has changed and will become more sensitive to get my attention.
-This phenomenon will shrink my margin of activity before I get an alarm to go off, which means I don’t tolerate the same level of lifting as I used to.
+This phenomenon will shrink my margin of activity before I get the alarm to go off.
+This means I don’t tolerate the same level of lifting as I used to.
 A classic visual for this used by Adriaan Louw’s Pain Neuroscience Education program, called “Why You Hurt,” is a security alarm many of us have in our home or business.
 These are typically set to go off when someone breaks a window or a door but, in this case, it is going off when a leaf blows by.

 Like everything else, there is another extreme to this “no pain, no gain” spectrum that is not great either.
 This is the “all pain is bad and must be avoided” side of the pendulum.
-Remember, inflammation is not the source of all pain and we can experience pain and still have all our tissues intact and completely safe.
-We’ve all experienced this safe pain with a massage, stretching, or the pain we get in our muscles with exercising when there is stress on the body but no injury.
+Remember, inflammation is not the source of all pain.
+We can experience pain and still have all our tissues intact and completely safe.
+“Delayed onset muscle soreness” or DOMS is a great example of this where you get expected soreness a day or two after a workout but it is normal.
 This should not be avoided and is very much encouraged as healthy behavior to improve the health of our tissues.